Kirito34419/wildfire_project/README.md

 Overview:
 ----------
 This project is a Streamlit-based web application designed to monitor, analyze, and predict wildfires in real time across the globe.
-It combines satellite data from Google Earth Engine with live weather data and a trained machine learning model to identify fire-prone areas and visualize predicted fire spread directions.
+It combines satellite data from Google Earth Engine with live weather data and a trained machine learning model to identify areas prone to fires and visualize predicted fire spread directions.

 Key Features:
 --------------